LAKE MANCHESTER TRAILS – SUN 21 AUG 2016 – 6KM, 10KM & 22KM

 Entrants please note:

-– real coffee will again be onsite and included in entry, fruit, cold drinks – returning entrants collect souvenir glass for 3 or more entries – professional photos of you out on the course and/or certificates available to order (link will be emailed with results)
+– Free sausage sizzle for entrants.
+Also real coffee will again be onsite and included in entry, fruit, cold drinks – returning entrants collect souvenir glass for 3 or more entries – professional photos of you out on the course and/or certificates available to order (link will be emailed with results)

 We recommend you carry some water on the 22km run, although there are 5 water stops spaced over course.
 To avoid discarded rubbish, disposable cups will only be provided at the manned first/last/far checkpoints, so we encourage runners to carry your own refillable container and/or water – good practice for your long training runs.
 No dogs are allowed on the course or grounds surrounding the start finish lines so please don’t bring one as I hate to have to tell you to leave.

 – Info sheet will be added soon and will also be emailed to entrants before race

 Enjoy a different day out in the country and run or walk the trails beside Lake Manchester, just west of Mount Crosby.
 There are three options: a 6km run or walk beside the lake, a 10km run/jog/walk or the more challenging 22km run adding upper Cabbage Tree Creek, creek crossings and hills.
 All runs are on well-marked earth forestry trails.